Sollimann/bonsai/README.md

 Behavior tree fundamentals:

 1. **Behavior Trees are trees (duh):** They start at a root node and are designed to be traversed in a specific order until a terminal state is reached (success or failure).
 The system would run an update from the root called a _tick_.
-To guarantee that every node is visited exactly once, the ticks traverse the tree in a depth first traverse.
+Each execution tick the tree is traversed from the root in depth-first traverse.
+In Depth-first traverse, you go as deep as possible down one path before backing up and trying a different one.
+Depth-first search is like walking through a maze.
+You explore one path, hit a dead end, and go back and try a different one.
 2. **Leaf nodes are executable behaviors:** Each leaf will do something, whether it’s a simple check or a complex action, and will output a status (success, failure, or running).
 In other words, leaf nodes are where you connect a BT to the lower-level code for your specific application.
 3. **Internal nodes control tree traversal:** The internal (non-leaf) nodes of the tree will accept the resulting status of their children and apply their own rules to dictate which node should be expanded next.